 3) Sweetened Condensed Milk: This type of milk is thick, gooey and sweet.
 It’s used to sweeten and whiten many Thai ‘creamy’ drinks.

-THAI ICED TEA SPECIAL TOOL: TRADITIONAL THAI TEA FILTER
+THE SPECIAL TOOL FOR MAKING THIS DRINK: TRADITIONAL THAI TEA FILTER

 A traditional Thai tea filter is a muslin bag or sock with a stainless steel handle.
 It’s very old school, yet still used by most street vendors.
 This little tool cheap, reusable and does the job well.
 There are many sizes available but a small one will be enough for your homemade Thai iced tea.
 Again, you can get this on Amazon or use a fine mesh strainer you might already have.